The Common Rule (45 C.F.R. 46)

 Informed Consent

-The Common Rule contains many requirements surrounding informed consent.
-The Informed Consent page on our website contains new templates with all of the required elements.
-Please note that as of January 22, 2019, we do not accept old templates, as they will be missing several required elements.
+The Common Rule outlines both the process and documentation requirements for an effective informed consent process.
+The Informed Consent page on our website contains templates with all required elements, available for researcher use.
+The Utah State University IRB does not accept old templates, as they will be missing several required elements.
 Your protocol will be returned to you if an old template is used.
 Researchers are always welcome to develop a completely separate informed consent document, but it must contain all of the required elements of informed consent absent an applicable waiver or alteration.

 Under the Revised Common Rule, there are three kinds of projects that will receive annual continuation review: